apache/flink/docs/ops/config.md

 - `web.access-control-allow-origin`: Enable custom access control parameter for allow origin header, default is `*`.

+- `web.timeout`: Timeout for asynchronous operation executed by the web frontend in milliseconds (DEFAULT: `10000`, 10 s)

 ### File Systems

 The parameters define the behavior of tasks that create result files.